grafana/mimir/docs/sources/operating-grafana-mimir/encrypt-data-at-rest.md

 # Encrypting data at rest

-Grafana Mimir supports server-side encryption (SSE) to encrypt data at rest in object storage.
+Grafana Mimir supports encrypting data at rest in object storage using server-side encryption (SSE).
 Configuration of SSE depends on your storage backend.

 ## Google Cloud Storage